MacOS Big Sur: Support for Apple silicon

 macOS Big Sur is the first release of macOS for Macs powered by Apple-designed ARM64-based processors, a key part of the transition from Intel x86-64-based processors.
 The chip mentioned in demo videos, and used in the Developer Transition Kit, is the A12Z Bionic.
 On November 10, 2020, Apple announced the first Mac Apple silicon chip, the Apple M1, in the Late 2020 Mac Mini, MacBook Air, and MacBook Pro.
-Apple has said that it will support Intel Macs "for years to come", and most software that has not been ported to run on ARM Macs can use Rosetta 2, an update of a compatibility mechanism originally developed for the PowerPC-to-Intel x86 transition.
-Likewise, Apple also introduced an updated universal binary format, Universal 2, which allows developers to package their applications so that they can run natively on both ARM64 and x86-64 processors.
+Apple has said that it will support Intel Macs "for years to come", and most software that has not been ported to run on ARM Macs can use Rosetta 2, an x86 emulator and compatibility layer.
+Likewise, Apple also labeled multi-architecture binary files containing both x86-64 and ARM64 code as Universal 2 binaries, allowing developers to package their applications so that they can run natively on both ARM64 and x86-64 processors.